 Product roadmaps can be built in an infinite amount of ways.

-And after speaking to countless product managers, we’ve found that pretty much all roadmaps fall into one of three basic frameworks.
+And after speaking to countless product managers, we’ve found that pretty much all product roadmaps fall into one of three basic frameworks.

 With so many software companies working in agile, the role of time-based planning is often downplayed.
 But data from our own system suggests that dates are a key factor in roadmapping: 89% of roadmap views built in Roadmunk have at least some representation of time, whether it’s a detailed timeline or broader time buckets displayed in a swimlane.

-The way a company creates a roadmap depends on a big range of factors, including team members’ personal preferences and company culture.
+The way a company creates a product roadmap depends on a big range of factors, including team members’ personal preferences and company culture.
 But generally, a roadmap evolves along with the product.

-Each of these roadmap types is most effective and appropriate at different phases of the product lifecycle.
+Each of these product roadmap types is most effective and appropriate at different phases of the product lifecycle.